Skip to main content

 Why Do People Use Smokeless Tobacco?

 Smokeless tobacco has been around for hundreds of years.
-It became more popular in the U.S. when baseball players in the 1970s began using it, thinking it was a safer alternative to smoking.
+Its use went down in the 20th century when cigarettes became popular, but rose again when U.S. baseball players in the 1970s began using it, thinking it was safer than smoking.

 Why Is Smokeless Tobacco Dangerous?